Pallav-Biyala/CS331-T008-NetworkIO/ppt/Readme.md

 ## Directory Structure:

-The folder /ppt contains two modes of submission:
+The /ppt directory contains the presentation in the following format:

-- .ppt
+- `.pptx` — PowerPoint presentation
-- .pdf
+- `.pdf` — PDF version
 ---